 When you visit my blog (theclickercenterblog.com), you'll discover a wealth of great reading.
-To get you started each month I will be featuring one of my blog articles here.
+To get you started here's one of the many articles you'll find there.
 Enjoy!

 Click here to visit theclickercenterblog.com

 I am always in search of good metaphors.
 Lately I have been collecting some gems from the sciences.
 That seems an appropriate place to look for them since clicker training is science-based.
 The two newest additions to the collection come from systems biologist, Uri Alon.
 The first is The Cloud and the second is “Yes, and . . .
 Learning to Grab a Whale By The Tail”.
 I’ll describe The Cloud first and leave you guessing about the other for another day.

 Imagine yourself as a graduate student just beginning work on your thesis project.
 You have spent thousands of hours studying the results of other people’s research, but you know next to nothing about the research process itself.
 That was the situation Uri Alon found himself in when he entered graduate school.